 - Participant is at a medical appointment and they are leaving their cooler out with a frozen ice pack.

 - Each meal consists of two trays, a hot tray and a cold tray.
 Hot and cold trays for your route are packed separately in insulated totes.
 Red totes hold the hot trays and blue totes hold the cold trays.

 - If a participant on your route is receiving a Substitute Meal for that day, their hot and cold tray will have a bright ORANGE sticker on the top of each tray and will read either MEAT or VEGGIE.
 These meals are different from the regular meal served to the rest of the participants for that day.

-- If a participant is receiving a Cut Meal for that day, their hot tray will have a sticker on the top printed in blue type saying CUT.
+- If a participant is receiving a Cut Meal for that day, their hot tray will have a BLUE sticker on the top saying CUT.
 This means that the meat portion of the meal is cut up to be easier to eat.
 The cold portion of their meal will be the same as that of all the other recipients on your route.